DylanAkp/MaterialGPT/README.md

 ## Installation

 Go to the release section and download the build for your device.
-You can also test MaterialGPT here : https://materialgpt.dylanakp.dev/
+You can also test MaterialGPT here : https://materialgpt.dylanakp.dev/ (deprecated)

 ## Usage